slickplan/api-docs/endpoints/users.md

 ```
 Key | Type | Description
 --- | --- | ---
-id | integer | Unique identifier of the user
+id | integer | Unique identifier of the user.
 email | string | Email address of the user.
 username | string | Username of the user.
 first_name | string | First name of the user.